dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/destination.md

 ## Manage pipeline state for incremental loading
 Custom destinations do not have a general mechanism to restore pipeline state.
 This will impact data sources that rely on the state being kept, i.e., all incremental resources.
-If you wipe the pipeline directory (i.e., by deleting a folder or running on AWS Lambda / GitHub Actions where you get a clean runner), the progress of the incremental loading is lost.
+If you wipe the pipeline directory (i.e., by deleting a folder or running on AWS Lambda or GitHub Actions where you get a clean runner), the progress of the incremental loading is lost.
 On the next run, you will re-acquire the data from the beginning.

 While we are working on a pluggable state storage, you can fix the problem above by:
 1. Not wiping the pipeline directory.
 For example, if you run your pipeline on an EC instance periodically, the state will be preserved.